InfinityAlgo-Academy/LightHouse/docs/throttling.md

 # Run Lighthouse with it's own throttling disabled
 lighthouse --disable-network-throttling # ...

-# Disable the traffic throttling
+# Disable the traffic throttling once you see "Retrieving trace"
 comcast --stop
 ```